ondfisk/AzureLandingZonesDemo/modules/policies/README.md

 # Policies Module

-This module deploys the policy definitions, initiatives, and assignments.
+This module deploys the policy definitions, initiatives, and assignments including exemptions.